threatgrid/ctia/README.md

 For a REPL workflow, run `lein repl`.
 Use `(start)` to start CTIA, `(stop)` to stop it, and `(go)` to restart it for ES7---append `8` to each name for ES8.

+### Supporting ElasticSearch 8

+Currently CTIA only supports and tests against ES7.
+Eventually, we will need to support and migrate to ES8.
+When it's time to start testing against ES8, here's what we need to change in the build/tests:

+1. In `dev/ctia/dev/split_tests.clj`, uncomment the `(wait-es 8)` call to wait for ES8 to be fully up before starting tests.
+2. In `ctia.test-helpers.core/set-of-es-versions-to-test`, add `8` to the default set of versions to test against.
+3. Ensure ES8 is running in `containers/dev/docker-compose.yml`.

 ### Testing and CI